A quick and easy recipe for pickled chillies. They also make great gifts!

-- The pickled chillies keep well in the fridge for a few weeks but will lose a bit of their heat over time.
-I imagine that they would keep for longer in the fridge but I tend to make these in small quantities which we use within a few weeks.
+The pickled chillies keep well in the fridge for a few weeks but will lose a bit of their heat over time.
+I imagine that they would keep for longer, but I tend to make these in small quantities which we use within a few weeks.

 To convert from cups to grams, and vice-versa, please see this handy Conversion Chart for Basic Ingredients.

 - Protein: 3.9g